planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Overview map
 ------------

-An additional map that shows a larger overview of the extent of the area covered by the app.
+Adds an additional map that shows a larger overview of the extent of the area covered by the app current map view.

 .. figure:: img/overviewmap.png